 Have you been dreaming of beginning a freelance career, but don’t know where to start?
 Or maybe you’ve been freelancing for a while, but you still have a ton of questions!
 Between pricing, juggling projects, finding clients and resources, and more, it can be overwhelming to navigate the fashion freelancing world alone.
 In this special […]

 Is it possible to start a successful fashion brand when your niche is super small?
 On this episode we hear from Erika Neumayer Ehrat of Rare Dirndl.
 Her full time job is designing and selling dirndls.
 If you’ve never found yourself desperately scouring the web for the perfect dirndl, we’re not surprised!
 It’s such a tiny […]

 Fashion is a tough scene.
 Even when you manage to break into the fashion industry, how do you get into your dream category?
 With so much competition for design jobs, it seems like luck can play the biggest factor in many designer’s careers.
 But what if you could make luck work for you?
 In this […]

-Sometimes it seems like there are as many ways to sell your fashion brand as there are types of fabric!
-But when you’re starting a fashion brand, should you sell your pieces on consignment?
+Sometimes it seems like there are as many ways to sell your clothing line as there are types of fabric!
+But when you’re starting a clothing line, should you sell your pieces on consignment?
 On this show, you’ll hear from Sam Murkoff.
 Sam’s brand, Manhattan Knights, was born when he started refashioning vintage tee shirts […]